-Come to Gran Canaria, one of the most popular of the Canary Islands, to explore an amazing diversity of landscape: the stunning sands of the southern coastline.
+Come to Gran Canaria, one of the most popular of the Canary Islands, to explore an amazing diversity of landscape and the stunning sands of the southern coastline.

-Olympic Holidays in Gran Canaria are for anyone with an adventurous spirit to ring the changes between sporty beach fun and taking it easy, cultural exploration and living it up to the hilt.
-There is entertainment for all ages and so Gran Canaria makes a great choice for a family holiday, too.
+Holidays in Gran Canaria are for anyone with an adventurous spirit to ring in the changes between sporty beach fun and just taking it easy, cultural exploration and living it up to the hilt.
+There is entertainment for all ages and so Gran Canaria makes a great choice for a family holiday too.

 Known by its earliest inhabitants as Tamaran, from the Arabic name for date palm, tamar, it was later renamed Canaria by the Romans.
 The island was colonised by a succession of largely European adventurers throughout its history, accounting for the diverse cuisine and rich cultural heritage.
 Though only the third largest of the islands in the Canaries archipelago, Gran Canaria has the second highest population after Tenerife, living mainly in the larger coastal towns, but also inland in unspoilt traditional villages and hamlets.
 These are part and parcel of the allure of this exciting island for the ambitious traveller.
 Gran Canaria has been described as the microcosm of an entire continent containing a startling variation of landscape - it has much to entice anyone with a mind to explore.
 It's possible to get a good flavour of what's on offer with a few days in a hired car, and even on public transport within a slightly longer time frame.
 From the stunning desert-like sand dunes of Maspalomas in the south, through the forested peaks of the dramatic mountainous interior, towards the verdant lush greenery of the north, there are surprises in store if you're game enough to seek them out.
 Nearly half the island goes to make up a UNESCO Biosphere Reserve, including six rural communities where traditional activities have been preserved.
 In the central massif which reaches nearly 2000 metres at the peak of Mount Las Nieves, a vast caldera, the Tejeda, dominates the interior of the island.
 From here rainwater zigzags its way down through ravines to meet the sea.
 Along the coastline, underwater volcanic gorges, towering cliffs and sand banks are home to a wide variety of species including such glorious creatures as the loggerhead turtle or bottlenose dolphin, and millions of smaller life-forms thriving in the excellence of this amazing natural environment.